kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 You can define how the capabilities are displayed in the wallet by providing a translation bundle.
-The translation bundle is a JSON object that contains the translations for the capabilities.
+The translation bundle is a JSON object that contains the translations for capabilities.
 Each entry for a capability should contain either a `granter` or `acceptor` key, but can have both defined.

 Each entry can provide for the following information: